Futuna (Wallis and Futuna): Geography

-The population was 3,225 (as of the 2018 census); 1,950 reside in Alo district and 1,275 in Sigave.
+Futuna and Alofi are both remnants of the same extinct volcano, now bordering with a fringing reef.
 Futuna's highest point is Mont Puke at 524 m above sea level, and the island has an area of 83 km2, with 53 km2 in Sigave and 30 km2 in Alo.
+It is separated from Wallis Island to the north by water deeper than 4500 m in the Vitiaz Trench.